strega-nil/io-yasm/README.md

 io-yasm
 =======

-Very simple set of macros for i/o in yasm.
+Simple set of macros (and a function) for i/o in yasm.
 For practice.